top of page

 • Am I out of breath when I read the sentence out loud?

 And then edit accordingly … or better yet, let me do the hard yakka for you!
-If you need someone to polish your writing so you can educate, inspire or persuade readers to take action, drop me a line or request a sample edit.
+If you need someone to remove wordy distractions so you can educate, inspire or persuade readers to take action, drop me a line or request a sample edit.

 Comments